Högskolan i Skövde

 Open access funding provided by Swedish University of Agricultural Sciences.
 This work was financially supported by INTERREG project 2020–1923 “Bistånd till Nordiska bin” to MN, NN, SL and Trädgårdsresan (MN, EC).
 Milkywire provided financial support to MN for conservation of the Nordic Bee.

-Available from: 2023-12-07 Created: 2023-12-07 Last updated: 2024-04-15Bibliographically approved
+Available from: 2023-12-07 Created: 2023-12-07 Last updated: 2025-09-29Bibliographically approved

 Crawford, E., Leidenberger, S., Norrström, N. & Niklasson, M. (2022).
 Using Video Footage for Observing Honey Bee Behaviour at Hive Entrances.
-Bee world, 99(4), 139-142
+Bee World, 99(4), 139-142

 Open this publication in new window or tab >>Using Video Footage for Observing Honey Bee Behaviour at Hive Entrances

-2022 (English)In: Bee world, ISSN 0005-772X, Vol. 99, no 4, p.
+2022 (English)In: Bee World, ISSN 0005-772X, E-ISSN 2376-7618, Vol. 99, no 4, p.
 139-142Article in journal (Refereed) Published

 Abstract [en]